TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-S2/S2 Mini/README.md

 #endif /* Pins_Arduino_h */
 ````
 ## Uploading Firmware

-These are the steps to upload new firmware to *S2 Mini* using *platformio*:
+Follow these steps to upload new firmware to the *S2 Mini* using *PlatformIO*:

+1. **Connect the Board**:
-1. Connect *S2 Mini* to computer using USB-C cable.
-Make sure to use a *data cable* and not just a *power cable*.
+   Use a USB-C cable to connect the *S2 Mini* to your computer.
+Ensure the cable is a *data cable* and not a *power-only cable*.

+2. **Enter Flash Mode**:
+   - Hold down the *0* button.
+   - While holding *0*, short-press the *RST* button.
-2. Hold button *0*, then short-press button *RST*.
-Once you release button *RST*, the computer should play the sound for *new USB device discovery*.
+   - Release the *RST* button.
+Your computer should play the sound indicating *new USB device discovery*.

-3. Upload the firmware in *platformio* by clicking *Upload*. *Platformio* will search for a port, then force the *S2 Mini* in reset, and then find a port and upload the sketch.
+3. **Upload the Firmware**:
+   - In *PlatformIO*, click the *Upload* button.
+   - *PlatformIO* will automatically:
+     - Search for a port.
+     - Reset the *S2 Mini*.
+     - Find the port again and upload the firmware.

+4. **Execute the Sketch**:
-4. Once the upload is done, short-press *RST* again.
-Now, the sketch should execute.
+   Once the upload completes, short-press the *RST* button again.
+The uploaded sketch should now execute.

+### Troubleshooting USB Recognition Issues

-If the *S2 Mini* is *not recognized* by your computer (no "new USB device" sound plays after you pressed the keys as described above), make sure the *USB cable* is fully plugged in, try and reverse the plugs, and use a different cable.
-Apparently, the *USB connectors* on this board do not always have proper contact.
-Trying with a different *USB cable* often solve the issue.
+If the *S2 Mini* is not recognized by your computer (e.g., no "new USB device" sound plays after following the above steps), try the following:

+- Ensure the *USB cable* is fully plugged in at both ends.
+- Reverse the plugs (try flipping the cable's orientation if possible).
+- Use a different USB-C cable.
+Some cables may not make proper contact due to low-quality connectors.

 > [!TIP]
-> If changing the *USB cable* does not help, *reboot* your *PC*.
-It is *frequently* the case that *USB communications* fail over time, or that other running software blocks *USB discovery*. *Rebooting* the *PC* can then solve the issue which is not at all related to this particular board.
-It is related to *USB* and can occur with (any) microcontroller board/type that is using *USB*.
+> If changing the USB cable does not resolve the issue, try rebooting your computer.
+USB communication can sometimes fail over time, or other running software may interfere with USB device discovery.
+A reboot often resolves these unrelated USB issues, which can occur with any microcontroller board.

-If the issue still persists, check to see whether the board gets warmer as usual.
-The build quality of these boards is not always great, and there have been instances where solder residue was short-circuiting CPU contacts.
-Closely inspect the board and all solderings.
+If the problem persists, check if the board is unusually warm.
+Poor build quality in some *S2 Mini* units may cause issues such as solder residue short-circuiting the CPU contacts.
+Inspect the board closely, paying attention to solder joints and potential defects.

 ### ESPHome

-For flashing *S2 Mini* in [ESPHome](https://done.land/tools/software/esphome), the [ESPHome Web Tool](https://web.esphome.io/) is **incompatible** with this board and does not work (as of this writing).
-Use this [workaround](https://done.land/tools/software/esphome/introduction/manualprovisioning) instead to upload *ESPHome firmware* or to provision the board with the generic *ESPHome firmware*.
+To flash the *S2 Mini* with [ESPHome](https://esphome.io/), note the following:

+- The [ESPHome Web Tool](https://web.esphome.io/) is **incompatible** with this board (as of this writing).
+- Use the [manual provisioning workaround](https://esphome.io/guides/manual-provisioning.html) to upload the ESPHome firmware or to provision the board with the generic ESPHome firmware.

-Once you have successfully uploaded *ESPHome firmware* at least **once** via *USB cable*, you can then use *OTA* to wirelessly upload any future firmware updates, effectively bypassing the *S2 Mini USB incompatibilities*.
+Once the ESPHome firmware has been successfully uploaded via USB at least **once**, you can use *Over-The-Air (OTA)* updates for future firmware uploads.
+This approach bypasses the *S2 Mini USB incompatibilities* entirely for subsequent updates.

 ## Materials